Jon Lord: Final work, after 2006

+Between 2008 and 2011, Lord performed at arts festivals ranging from Lichfield and Shipley in the UK to the Virada Cultural Festival in Brazil.
+On 1 September 2009, he opened the Fall Arts Salon at the ancient Roman Theatre in Plovdiv, Bulgaria, performing with the Plovdiv Philharmonic Orchestra under conductor Nayden Todorov.
+On 5 November 2009, Lord performed at the Palace Hall in Bucharest, Romania, with the Rousse Philharmonic Orchestra, again conducted by Nayden Todorov; the concert was released in 2011 as a live album and DVD, and subsequently reissued on vinyl.
+On 30 October 2010, Lord returned to Bulgaria for a concert at the National Palace of Culture in Sofia, with the Sofia Philharmonic Orchestra once again conducted by Nayden Todorov.

 In July 2011, Lord performed his final live concert appearance, the Sunflower Jam at the Royal Albert Hall, where he premiered his joint composition, "It's not as big as it was", with Rick Wakeman.
 At that point, they had begun informal discussion on recording an album together.
-Up until 2011, Lord had also been working on material with recently formed rock supergroup WhoCares, also featuring singer Ian Gillan from Deep Purple, guitarist Tony Iommi from Black Sabbath, second guitarist Mikko Lindström from HIM, bassist Jason Newsted formerly from Metallica and drummer Nicko McBrain from Iron Maiden, specifically the composition "Out of My Mind," in addition to new compositions with Steve Balsamo and a Hammond Organ concerto.
+Up until 2011, Lord had also been working on material with recently formed rock supergroup WhoCares, also featuring singer Ian Gillan from Deep Purple, guitarist Tony Iommi from Black Sabbath, second guitarist Mikko Lindström from HIM, bassist Jason Newsted formerly from Metallica, and drummer Nicko McBrain from Iron Maiden, specifically the composition "Out of My Mind," in addition to new compositions with Steve Balsamo and a Hammond Organ concerto.
 Lord subsequently cancelled a performance of his "Durham Concerto" in Hagen, Germany, for what his website said was a continuation of his medical treatment (the concert, scheduled for 6 July 2012, would have been his return to live performance after treatment).

 Lord's Concerto for Group and Orchestra was effectively recommissioned by him, recorded in Liverpool and at Abbey Road Studios across 2011 and under post-production in 2012 with the Liverpool Philharmonic Orchestra performing, conducted by long-time collaborator, conductor Paul Mann.
 The recording was at completion at the time of Lord's death, with Lord having been able to review the final master recordings.
 The album and DVD were subsequently released in 2012.